aminalaee/uuid-utils/docs/index.md

 Python UUID implementation using Rust's UUID library.
 This will make `uuid4` function around 10x faster.

-This package can be a drop-in replacement to the standard library UUID which implements existing UUID versions like v4 in Rust and also adds draft UUID versions like v6.

 Avaialble UUID versions:

 - `uuid1` - Version 1 UUIDs using a timestamp and monotonic counter.